Which type of information is available?

 The right side column contains useful links to other transport areas and quick links to other EU information web sites and tools.

-Commissioner for Transport is a link to Vice-President Siim Kallas' web site.
+is a link to Vice-President Siim Kallas' web site.

 Public consultations, Grants, Events, and What's new are additional information on transport services (on the transport home page these topics list the services for all transport areas but in a specific policy area the information is specific to that topic.